4.2.3. Collection phase

 The amount outstanding at the end of each year is the result of adding to the amount outstanding at the start of that year the outstanding debts originated in the current year, called “annual debit," and subtracting any cancellations made in the year, either for revenue obtained as a consequence of collection activities or for other legally established causes.

-In Table 40.
-Breakdown of outstanding debt (Annex) details the data related to this concept.
+In Table No. 40.
+Breakdown of outstanding debt (Annex) details the data relating to this concept.

 Outstanding debts in the payment period

 Regarding executive debt, during 2021, the total amount of debt to be managed in the executive period has amounted to 33,409 million euros.
-This amount includes the executive debt outstanding at the beginning of 2020 and the executive charge or debts charged during the year.
-The total amount of debts subject to a penalty surcharge in 2021 amounted to 9,487 million euros, 14.4% more than in 2020.
-Of this amount, the debts originated by the application of taxes under the jurisdiction of the Tax Agency amounted to 6,772 million and those of other entities amounted to 2,715 million euros.
-On the other hand, debt amounting to 8,045 million was canceled.
+This amount includes the outstanding debt in enforcement at the beginning of 2020 and the charge or debts in enforcement charged during the year.
+The total amount of debts subject to enforcement surcharge in 2021 amounted to 9,487 million euros, 14.4% more than in 2020.
+Of this amount, debts arising from the application of taxes under the jurisdiction of the Tax Agency amounted to 6,772 million and those of other entities to 2,715 million euros.
+On the other hand, debt amounting to 8,045 million was cancelled.

 The principal magnitudes relating to the collection phase are shown in the tables listed below in the Annex: